MorganeBeCode/trouvkach/README.md

 -   [ ] Possibility to mark ATM as "empty", update or delete it

 #### Extra feature:
-Search bar to bypass geolocation and enter any adress to display ATMs nearby.
+Search bar to bypass geolocation and enter any address to display ATMs nearby.

 ## Ressources